grafana/writers-toolkit/docs/sources/style-guide/capitalization-punctuation/index.md

 Refer to the following punctuation guidelines when you write technical content.

-- Add one space after a period, not two.
+- After a period, add one space, not two.
-- Use serial commas, which are commas before "and" or "or" in a series.
+- In a series, use serial commas before "and" or "or."
-  - Example:  “Through lunch, we suffered quiche, quinoa, and kale salad.”
+  - Example: "During lunch, we enjoyed quiche, quinoa, and kale salad.”
-- Do not use an ampersand (&) as an abbreviation for _and_.
+- Do not abbreviate and with an ampersand (&).
-  - **Exception:** If an ampersand is used in the Grafana UI, then match the UI.
+  - Exception: If the UI uses an ampersand, match the UI.
-- Remove extra space characters at the end of a paragraph.
+- At the end of a paragraph, remove extra space characters.
-- Navigation: When referring to a location within the web application, use italics to indicate a path, and greater-than symbols (>) to indicate path separators.
+- Use italics to indicate paths within a web application, and greater-than symbols (>) to indicate path separators.
-  - Example: “To add an administrator to the list of local users, navigate to *Appliance > Configuration > Access*.”
+  - Example: “To add an administrator to the list of local users, navigate to Appliance > Configuration > Access.”